arivers/fidoplankter/README.md

 # Citation

 Rivers, A.R., Rose, A.L., Webb E.A.
 (2013) An online calculator for marine phytoplankton iron culturing experiments. _Journal of Phycology_.
 49(5) 1017-1021.
 DOI: [10.1111/jpy.12107](http://dx.doi.org/10.1111/jpy.12107)

 # Reproducible research

-All code and data for the figure in the paper is under the `code` folder in this repository.
+All code and data for the figures in the paper are under in the `code` folder of this repository.